 3.)
-Teach a High Quality Mindset.
-Create the mindset in the beginning of the year that you expect students to not rush through their work, but instead create high-quality work.
-Demonstrate to students what this looks like, sounds like, and how to even check their work afterwards.
+Teach a High-Quality Mindset.
+Create the mindset at the beginning of the year that you expect students to not rush through their work, but instead create high-quality work.
+Demonstrate to students what this looks like, sounds like, and how to even check their work afterward.
 Continue with this mindset throughout the school year.

 - Did you read the directions?
 If so, place a star next to them.